-- 1. To receive, consider and adopt the audited Balance Sheet as at March 31, 2020, the Profit and Loss statement and Cash Flow statement along with notes for the year ended on that date together with Director's Report and Auditors' Report thereon and in this regard, pass the following resolution as Ordinary resolution: - "RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2020, and the reports of the Board of Directors and Auditors thereon as circulated to members, be and are hereby considered and adopted." - 2.
-To declare a dividend on equity shares for the financial year ended March 31, 2020, and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT a dividend at the rate of '1.2 (Rupee One and Twenty Paise only) per equity share of '10 (Rupees Ten) each fully paid-up of the Company be and is hereby declared for the financial year ended March 31, 2020, and the same be paid as recommended by the Board of Directors of the Company, out of the profits of the Company for the financial year ended March 31, 2020." - 3.
-To appoint a director Shri Rajendra Desai (DIN: 08197675), who retires by rotation and being eligible, offers himself for reappointment.
-In this regard, pass the following resolution: - "RESOLVED THAT under the provisions of Section 152 of the Companies Act, 2013, Shri Rajendra Desai (DIN: 08197675), who retires by rotation at this meeting be and is hereby appointed as a Director of the Company, liable to retire by rotation."
+- 1. To receive, consider and adopt the audited Balance Sheet as at March 31, 2021, the Profit and Loss Statement and Cash Flow statement along with notes for the year ended on that date together with Director's Report and Auditor's Report thereon and in this regard, pass the following resolution as Ordinary resolution: - "RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2021, and the reports of the Board of Directors and Auditors thereon as circulated to members, be and are hereby considered and adopted." - 2.
+To declare a dividend on equity shares for the financial year ended March 31, 2021, and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT a dividend at the rate of '1.20 (Rupee One and Twenty Paise only) per equity share of '10 (Rupees Ten) each fully paid-up of the Company be and is hereby declared for the financial year ended March 31, 2021, and the same be paid as recommended by the Board of Directors of the Company, out of the profits of the Company for the financial year ended March 31, 2021." - 3.
+To appoint a director Shri Sudip B. Patel (DIN: 00226676), who retires by rotation and being eligible, offers himself for reappointment.
+In this regard, pass the following resolution. - "RESOLVED THAT under the provisions of Section 152 of the Companies Act, 2013, Shri Sudip B Patel (DIN: 00226676), who retires by rotation at this meeting be and is hereby appointed as a Director of the Company, liable to retire by rotation." - 4.
+To appoint a director Shri Mitesh C. Shah (DIN: 06641167), who retires by rotation and being eligible, offers himself for reappointment.
+In this regard, pass the following resolution. - "RESOLVED THAT under the provisions of Section 152 of the Companies Act, 2013, Shri Mitesh C Shah (DIN: 06641167), who retires by rotation at this meeting be and is hereby appointed as a Director of the Company, liable to retire by rotation."